 The Pilates method is one of the most effective exercise programs to utilise during pregnancy.

-However it is recommended no new exrercise program should be started if you haven't been doing it prior to pregnancy.
+However it is recommended no new exercise program should be started if you haven't been doing it prior to pregnancy.

-Many changes occur for women during this extraordinary time, including hormonal changes, weight increase and physical distribution, balance and centre of gravity, postural, muscular and ligamentous changes.
+Many changes occur for women during this extraordinary time, including hormonal changes, weight increase and physical distribution, balance and centre of gravity, postural, muscular and ligament changes.

 Pilates exercise can help women cope with these changes, possibly avoid problems both during and post-natal and assist with the actual birth.
 Many women who have remained consistent with their Pilates programs over their pregnancy report the benefits of conscious abdominal assistance, greater breathing capacity, leg strength and overall endurance during labour, and less post natal physical and postural concerns to name just a few.